ErikVerheul/OneBacklog/README.md

 - <b>features</b> which consists of
 - <b>pbi's</b> of kind user-story/defect/spike which are realized by executing
 - <b>tasks</b> (NOT IN MVP) and
-- <b>multiple requirement areas</b> can be maintained on the feature level across products.
+- <b>multiple requirement areas</b> (NOT IN MVP) can be maintained on the feature level across products.

 <b>Other design choices:</b><br />
 The scope is the selected product.
 The tool assumes that products are independent of each other except for the requirement area.
 The requirement area (see https://less.works/less/less-huge/requirement-areas.html) is an attribute of the feature and used for filtering.<br />
 Features have (business) value.
 Delivering the high priority features first is the aim of all participants.<br />
 Priorities are set on pbi level.
 It is the responsibility of the PO to select the pbi's of the most important feature first.<br />
-The owning team is an attribute of the pbi and used for filtering.<br />
+The owning team is an attribute of the pbi and used for filtering.
+A user can be member of one or more teams.
+A guest is not a member of a team.<br />
 When multiple databases are created projects defined in different databases are considered completely independent.<br />

 <b>Product and epic size estimate:</b><br />
 Products and epics are estimated in T-shirt sizes.
-Features and pbi's are estimated in story points using the Fibonacci scale.
+Features and pbi's are estimated in story points using the.
+A common practise is to use the Fibonacci scale.
+However this is not enforced.

 <b>Feature effort estimate:</b><br />
 Both features and pbi's are estimated in story points.
 When all pbi's belonging to a feature are refined the feature effort should be the sum of the pbi efforts.
 The difference between the two shows how well the initial estimate was done.